 Taking care of your health and wellbeing is so important that we have created a whole page of ideas and resources to help you cope better in such extraordinary and challenging times.
-The coronavirus pandemic will almost certainly be a marathon and not a sprint so everyone needs to take steps to maintain their physical health and their mental wellbeing.
+Back in March 2020 we knew the coronavirus pandemic would be a marathon and not a sprint, but the onset now of a second wave of infection is testing everyone’s physical and mental resilience.
+So everyone needs to take steps to maintain their physical health and their mental wellbeing.
+(Page updated 30th October 2020)

 The resources on this page are organised in five levels: